dwrrehman/programming_language/readme.txt

-there is also the following machine instructions/encodings which are accessible for all targets, in addition to the above language. here are the machine instructions. they are abstracted from typical assembly, as only the core unique machine-code encodings are provided. it is expected that the compile-time evaulation system and macros will be used to make using these encodings more friendly for programming in assembly in this language. this also should not be required in most circumstances, and providing only the encodings make decode logic in the compiler simpler, and requires fewer instructions in the language as a whole.
+there is also the following machine instructions/encodings which are accessible for all targets, in addition to the above language. here are the machine instructions. they are abstracted from typical assembly, as only the core unique machine-code encodings are provided. it is expected that the compile-time evaulation system and macros will be used to make using these encodings more friendly for programming in assembly in this language. this also should not be required in most circumstances, and providing only the encodings makes decode logic in the compiler simpler, and requires fewer instructions in the language as a whole.

 here are the 3 target hardware ISA's and their machine instructions:
 -----------------------------------------------------------------------